 Photography is about more than just understanding how to work a camera.
-Understanding light, the way it spreads and bounces, is essential too.
+Understanding light, the ways it spreads and bounces, is essential too.
 Some objects absorb light, others bounce it back in another direction.
-A reflector is a tool that helps a photographer to manipulate the light by providing another surface for the light to bounce off of.
+A reflector is a tool that helps a photographer manipulate the light by providing another surface for the light to bounce off of.
 Reflectors are inexpensive tools that can make a big impact on your images.

 What is a reflector?

 This is important to understand for two reasons.
-The first is that the light from a reflectors isn’t any brighter than what is already there, so you can’t use them to light up a night portrait unless you are also using a flash or other light source as well.
+The first is that the light from a reflector isn’t any brighter than what is already there, so you can’t use one to light up a night portrait unless you are also using a flash or other light source as well.
 The second point to understand is that the quality of the light will match the quality of the light that’s in the scene.
 For example, if you’re shooting at sunset, the light that bounces off the reflector will have that same orange hue.

 Since reflectors don’t create light, their primary purpose is to fix shadows.
 If you are shooting a portrait outdoors during the day, a reflector can be used to fix odd shadows on the face, or even to prevent a backlit subject from becoming a silhouette.
 Basically, a reflector is used in this way as a replacement for the fill flash.

 But reflectors are pretty versatile tools.
 There’s more than one use for them.
 In flat lighting, a reflector can add interest or drama to the shot.
 Some photographers use reflectors as hair lights outdoors.
 Many reflectors have a black side that can be used to block out light instead of to reflect it.
 Reflectors are also great for bouncing a flash when there’s nothing around to bounce off of.
 There are a number of possibilities in how redirecting the light can make for a better photo or replace other lighting equipment.